Powerlearnproject/se-day1-assignment-Stechie-tech/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
+Requirements-Involves gathering and documenting the needs of a user and system requirements Designing-Creating high level and detailed designs of the software architecture and user interface Implementation- Writing codes and building software accirding to the design specifications Testing-Testing the software to ensure its functional and meets quality standards Deployment of the software to the users
+Maintainance- Providing ongoing support, updates and enhancements to the software

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.